 Yes.
 Same-sex marriage in Costa Rica has been legal since May 26th, 2020.
 The Supreme Court declared the pre-existing prohibition in the Costa Rican family code as unconstitutional.
 This is a civil disposition, an example of a recent separation between Church and State.
 Civil marriage encompasses “life in common,” and a “family” is now understood beyond its traditional sense.
 Therefore, in the eyes of the law, same-sex marriage is identical to a civil marriage between a man and a woman.
 It has the same legal effects, so if you are a same-sex couple and wish to marry, you should contact me as your marriage lawyer and fly to Costa Rica.

 Yes.
 You can sign a prenuptial agreement before or during the union.
 It must be done by a marriage attorney, that must be a Notary Public.
 It must also be registered.
 By a prenup agreement, you can establish how marital assets should be treated and divided.
 However, a prenuptial agreement can´t establish limitations or prohibitions for alimony.

 This is important to keep in mind.
 Marital assets are acquired during the marriage by “mutual effort.”
 If you win the lottery or get an inheritance, said monies are not considered marital assets.
 Assets you acquire by paying with cash from an inheritance or the lottery are not marital assets either.
 Having said this, reading about matrimonial assets in my blog is a good idea.

 As you can see, getting married in Costa Rica is relatively easy.
 Same sex marriage is legal and welcome in Costa Rica.
-You will get valid lawful matrimony by hiring me as a marriage attorney to celebrate your wedding.
-Then, I will file it for registration and set up apostilled documents for your country.
+You will get a valid and lawful matrimony by hiring me to officiate your wedding.
+Then, I will file it for registration and set up the apostilled documents for your country.
 So, you should get married in Costa Rica, and be on your way to a happy future!

 Dr. Christopher Pirie.